Vivian-Lopez/Vivian-Lopez/README.md

 - I'm a Second Year student at Imperial College London studying Computing.
 - I'm a Co-Founder, CTO & Lead Software Engineer at Huscle Inc. working with a team to create a fitness app.
   - I've co-created our website which you can find here: https://husclefitness.co.uk/
-- I have experience creating projects using next.js and react as well as python and tensorflow (see below).
+- I have experience creating projects using next.js and react as well as python, C and tensorflow (see below).
 - You can reach out to me on my LinkedIn :)